WEEKLY SCHEDULER

 4/20: Rhizome benefit concert

-4/21: Zoh Amba Sun Ensemble / Mark Cisneros & Nik Francis
+4/21: Zoh Amba Sun Ensemble / Mark Cisneros & Nik Francis, sausage making class, Profs & Pints: The Metro, Free DC Ward 5 meeting,

-4/27: tunes: Horszowski trio, Mozart’s Requiem, Parallel Play at Rhizome
+4/27: tunes: Horszowski trio, Mozart’s Requiem, Parallel Play at Rhizome, tunes: Carrie Elkin, Danny Schmidt, Free DC Ward 7 meeting,

 4/29: tunes: Frost-Tamestit-Wosner, the atlantic’s on the future @ planet word